 The perf(1) software provides the performance analysis tools for Linux.
 Performance counters for Linux are a kernel-based subsystem that provide a framework for all things performance analysis.
 It covers hardware level CPU/performance monitoring unit (PMU) features and software features, such as, software counters and tracepoints, as well.
-To use the perf profiling tools, you need to make sure the perf RPM is installed..
-For more information, see the following man pages: perf-stat(1), perf-top(1), perf-record(1), perf-report(1), perf-list(1)
+To use the perf profiling tools, you need to make sure the perf RPM is installed.
+The perf RPM comes with the SLES operating system, it is not an SGI product. .
+For more information, see the following man pages: perf-stat(1), perf-top(1), perf-record(1), perf-report(1), perf-list(1).